 There is always of course the question about the way of understanding the term of innovation.
-Free discussion excluded the possibility of radical innovation and led main to the development of equipment (passage from conventional to CNC), the import of design systems (CAD), the application of CIM and MRP in certain cases, as well as the first use of new or improved raw material of semifinished products.
-There was often confusion when entrepreneurs considered as innovation the replication of new furniture design mainly from European countries (Italian, Spanish and Swedish design).
-So we had often to clarify that this action did not belong to innovation actions.
+The starting point was the original Schumpeterian concept that involves identifying a broad innovation concept including all forms of diversity creation (creative combinations) which may contribute to profitability and thus to value added.
+Free discussion excluded the possibility of radical innovation and led mainly to the development of equipment (passage from conventional to CNC), the import of design systems (CAD), the application of CIM and MRP in certain cases, as well as the first use of new or improved raw material of semifinished products.
+Actions such as replication of new furniture design mainly from European countries (Italian, Spanish and Swedish design) were not considered as innovations and were excluded.